 Only jewellery that carries an officially registered British or international hallmark can be sold in the UK.
 A hallmark will usually include the Assay Office town mark such as the London Assay Office, together with 2-4 additional marks, such as a date letter, a metal standard symbol or a duty stamp.
 There are hundreds of registered hallmark elements.
 If in doubt, you can contact the International Association of Assay Offices for more information.

-When purchasing one of our pieces you will find on the jewellery our makers mark, the date letter, the metal fineness such as 375 for 9ct gold, 750 for 18ct gold or 950 for platinum.
+When purchasing one of our pieces you will find on our bespoke jewellery or our collection pieces our makers mark, the date letter, the metal fineness such as 375 for 9ct gold, 750 for 18ct gold or 950 for platinum.
 We also get all of our pieces hallmarked at the London Assay office so you will see their assay office logo of a leopards head, lastly as mentioned above you will find a date letter of the year the piece was made in.

 If you found this article handy, you may like these too;